What is endoscopic strip craniectomy?

 - Shorter hospital stay

-The best method is the one that works best for your baby.
-Talk with your child’s team in more detail about both options so you can decide together which is the right option for your baby and family.
+The best method is the one that works best for your baby and for your family.
+Talk with your child’s team in more detail about both options so you can decide together which is the right option for you.
 Our surgeons and social workers can give you both information and support to help you make a decision.

 What is your experience with endoscopic strip craniectomy?